ann82/dv_assistant/relay-server/README.md

 ### Notes
 - All previous formatter functions are deprecated.
 Use only `ResponseGenerator.formatTavilyResponse` for all Tavily result formatting.
 - The function is fully tested and supports all output types (voice, SMS, web).

+## Maintenance

+- As of June 2024, `esbuild` and `@types/node` have been updated to their latest versions.
+This keeps the build and type system up to date and resolves previous version mismatch warnings.

+## Changelog

+- Updated `esbuild` and `@types/node` to the latest versions (June 2024)
+- No breaking changes expected; all tests pass after update.